B1ueJie/melonDS_fuzzing/README.md

 # melonDS_fuzzing
 Centralized repo for fuzzing this emulator.
-Everything in the repo is set up to fuzz entirely within this repo, but we can just use it for file storage.
+Everything in the repo is *supposed to be* (haven't gotten around to it yet) set up to fuzz entirely within this repo, but we can just use it for file storage.

 ## Using the repo as storage
 Store the crashing files in `crashfiles` and the ROMs in example\_roms.